Ḫiyawa: Reconquest by the Neo-Assyrian Empire

 In 696 BC, Sargon II's son and successor, Sennacherib, sent an army to suppress this rebellion: the Neo-Assyrian forces captured Ingirâ and Tarsus, before besieging Illubru and flaying the rebels after seizing it, following which they deported Illubru's inhabitants.
-Sennacherib rebuilt Illubru and Tarsus so as to maintain Neo-Assyrian control of the Cilician Gates and resettled it, and erected a stela dedicated to the Assyrian national god Aššur at Illubru, which was still visible to Alexander III of Macedonia during his conquest of the Achaemenid Empire in 333 BC, and a statue of himself at Tarsus.
+Sennacherib rebuilt Illubru and Tarsus to maintain Neo-Assyrian control of the Cilician Gates and resettled it, and erected a stela dedicated to the Assyrian national god Aššur at Illubru - which was still visible to Alexander III of Macedonia during his conquest of the Achaemenid Empire in 333 BC - and a statue of himself at Tarsus.

 This possibly allowed Sennacherib to reimpose a level of control on Que, since the Neo-Assyrian governor Aššur-daʾʾinanni of Que is recorded as the eponym for 685 BC, although the degree to which he was able to control it is uncertain.
 According to records of the later Hellenistic Babylonian writer Berossus summarised by the Roman historian Eusebius of Caesarea, Ionian Greek pirates also participated in this rebellion, although Sennacherib appears to have failed at subduing them due to their greater mobility.

-In 679 BC, Sennacherib's son and successor, Esarhaddon campaigned in the Tabalian region against the Cimmerians from his base in Que and Ḫilakku, resulting in the defeat and killing of the Cimmerian king Teušpâ in Ḫubišna and the annexation of the sub-kingdom of Kundi and Sissû in Que, whose king Sanduarri fled into the mountains, and of a part of the territory of Ḫilakku.
+In 679 BC, Sennacherib's son and successor, Esarhaddon, campaigned in the Tabalian region against the Cimmerians from his base in Que and Ḫilakku, resulting in the defeat and killing of the Cimmerian king Teušpâ in Ḫubišna and the annexation of the sub-kingdom of Kundi and Sissû in Que, whose king Sanduarri fled into the mountains, and of a part of the territory of Ḫilakku.
 Esarhaddon appears to have reached Ḫubišna by passing through the Calycadnus river valley and bypassing the Anti-Taurus Mountains and Tabal proper.